 - The department of industrial policy and promotion (DIPP) is the nodal agency for all IPR issues;

-- The ‘Cell for IPR Promotion & Management (CIPAM)’, setup under a professional body under the aegis of DIPP, is to be the single point of reference for implementation of objectives of the National IPR Policy.
+- The ‘Cell for IPR Promotion & Management (CIPAM)’, set up under a professional body under the aegis of DIPP, is to be the single point of reference for the implementation of objectives of the National IPR Policy.

 - Copyrights related issues will also come under DIPP’s ambit from that of the Human Resource Development (HRD) Ministry.

 - Films, music, industrial drawings will be all covered by copyright.